 - Short residual pre-emergent: This type of herbicide will remain potent for up to 60 days post-application.
 It is best to seed your lawn after waiting out this period.
 Apply the herbicide at the onset of spring.

-- Long reidual crabgrass preventers: Long-term crabgrass preventers stop crabgrass all-season-long.
+- Long residual crabgrass preventers: Long-term crabgrass preventers stop crabgrass all season long.
 Apply only on already established lawns to control crabgrass.

-Dimension 2EW Herbicide is water-based herbicide that provides long-term control of crabgrass while Team and Scotts Halts are examples of short term pre-emergents.
+Dimension 2EW Herbicide is a water-based herbicide that provides long-term crabgrass control, while the Team and Scotts Halts are examples of short-term pre-emergents.